umbrellio/utils/README.md

   `UmbrellioUtils::HTTPClient`.
 Defaults to `:application_httpclient`

 You can change config in two ways.
 Firstly, you can change values by accessing configuration directly.
-Secondly, you can use `UmbrellioUtils::configure` method, which accepts a block.
+Secondly, you can use `UmbrellioUtils::configure` method which accepts a block.

 ```ruby